-- Mount and tighten screws 6. - Take the motorcycle off of the front wheel stand. ( p.
-77) - Pull the front brake and push down hard on the fork several times to align the fork legs. - Tighten screws 6.
+- Mount and tighten screws 6. - Operate the hand brake lever repeatedly until the brake linings are in contact with the brake disc and there is a pressure point. - Take the motorcycle off of the front wheel stand. (♥ p.
+78) - Operate the front brake and compress the fork a few times firmly. - ✓ The fork legs straighten. - Tighten screws 6.